ljfuyuan/suffixtree/README.md

 A Go implementation of a Generalized Suffix Tree using Ukkonen's algorithm

 The package just translate from Alessandro Bahgat Shehata's java version to golang and do some optimization
-for more details, you should look at [abahgat/suffixtree](https://github.com/abahgat/suffixtree/)
+For more details, you should look at [abahgat/suffixtree](https://github.com/abahgat/suffixtree/)

 ## Usage